vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 #### Create an Image Configuration

 Now you're all ready to start building images and pushing them to GCR.
-Let's create a manifest that builds containers off my application code on GitHub:
+To create a manifest that builds containers off the application code on GitHub:

 ```yaml
 apiVersion: build.pivotal.io/v1alpha1